I was walkin' along

 What caused me to bring it up is that today, for the very first time, while I was walking home from a long, inspiring Shabbos lunch, not thinking about writing, it occurred to me that the sensation is not comfortable That had never crossed my mind before.

-which people often describe as worth the experience because of the result.
+I'm not suggesting its comparable to childbirth, which people often describe as worth the experience because of the result.
 Unlike childbirth, we're talking a nanosecond of discomfort.
 Maybe it's more like getting struck by lightening, and then, the next split second, there you are in full possession of your superb discovery, and with none of the ill effects associated with your brief accident.

 I suppose that's why I thought of the lyrics to that song today for the first time in a whole lot of years.
 Crash, Bam, indeed.
 But not for long.